Philip Yeoman Ward |

 Physiotherapists and Occupational therapists are part of the multidisciplinary team who are based on the ward.
 Please ask any member of the team if you need more information.

-• When there is a significant change in your/the patient's condition while they are an inpatient and after discussion with the ward team, your concerns have not been addressed
+Patients, relatives, friends, carers or staff can call for advice and help when there is a significant change in your or the patient's medical condition and, after discussion with the ward team, your concerns have not been addressed.